Information changes frequently; please check back often

 • Please click here or call 406.247.3382 to request a copy of your immunization record.

-The Coronavirus (COVID-19) pandemic is a serious public health risk.
+COVID-19 is a serious public health risk.
 COVID-19 can cause mild to severe illness.
 Most severe illness occurs in older adults and individuals with underlying health conditions.

 Below are links to the latest COVID-19 data for Yellowstone County and Montana